image bio

 What is a normal LH level?

 LH levels change widely throughout your cycle, and your life.
-LH levels can even fluctuate based on how diluted your urine is when you take the test.
-A baseline LH can be computed by taking the average of LH values for the five days immediately before the LH surge.
+LH levels in women can even fluctuate based on how diluted the urine sample is when using an ovulation test.
+A baseline LH can be computed by taking the average LH values for the five days immediately before the LH surge.

-Baseline LH levels generally range from 1.9 - 14.6 IU/L, depending on where you are in your cycle.
+Baseline LH levels have a normal range of 1.9 - 14.6 IU/L, depending on where you are in your cycle.

 • Follicular phase of menstrual cycle: 1.37 to 9 IU/L